digital-raven/raven/docs/user-guide.md

 Raven segregates its models by "patterns".
 - `raven-terminal`: Provides a common terminal experience.
 All other patterns base themselves on raven-terminal.
-- `raven-desktop`: For most people.
+- `raven-home`: For most people.
 Provides a graphical desktop environment and office software, and drivers for printers.
 - `raven-gaming`: For gamers and computers with discrete graphics cards.
 Steam and the best emulators for various console systems are installed by default.